MXs-Org/rest-api-development/README.md

 #### Please declare your individual contributions to the assignment:

 1. Chai Ming Xuan
-    - Integrated feature x into component y
-    - Implemented z
+    - Implemented the Users and some of Diary routes
 2. Tan Yi Yan
     - Wrote the front-end code
 3. Tan Wee Chen William